Novelty Detection in Reinforcement Learning with World Models: Related Work

-The framework RIQN~\cite{novelBench} has proven to be successful by focusing on the aleoric uncertainty of the agent, and draws upon the generated distributions of Implicit Quartille networks \cite{IQN}.
-Modeling after IQN, RIQN detects novelty by predicting action values from state-action pairs as input, and predicts the feature distribution at each time step, based on the previous values of the features.
+The RIQN~\citep{novelBench} framework has shown to be successful by focusing on the aleoric uncertainty of the agent and draws upon the generated distributions of Implicit Quartille networks \citep{IQN}.
+RIQN is an ensemble based method that detects novelty by predicting action values from state-action pairs as input, and predicts the feature distribution at each time step based on the previous values of the features.
+First, given an ensemble of $e$ dynamic models and time $t$, RIQN computes an anomaly score through predicting $e$ samples.
+Given these samples an anomaly score is computed through the average L1 distance for each observed feature between the samples and the actual observation at time $t$.
+The anomaly scores for each feature in the observation are then individually used as values for the cusum algorithm~\citep{cusum} to detect any disturbances.
+However, RIQN is also sensitive to the selection of a threshold $\lambda$, and drift $\Delta$ which can vary from environment to environment and must be tuned; which requires {\em a priori} belief of whether anomalies will result in large or small shifts in aleoric uncertainty.

-There has been work on models that use bisimulation relations~\cite{bisimulationMetric}, which use equivalence relations to group states that are ``behaviorally'' similar in a Markov decision process (MDP) setting, i.e reward distributions and dynamics are similar.
-Since traditional bisimulation relations are strict in terms of generalization tasks, many models have relaxed the exactness requirement of the dynamics in favor of an $\epsilon$-bisimulation metrics approach~\cite{DBLP:journals/corr/abs-1906-02736} to create a more generalized measure for state groupings~\cite{BisimulationDiscover}.
-More recently there has been work towards methods that use bisimulation metrics in world model RL frameworks, coined as latent space world models~\cite{worldModelIntro}, which focus on grouping similar dynamic states as the target for dimension reduction problems within Markov decision processes \cite{DBLP:journals/corr/abs-1906-02736}.